salesforce/kafka-partition-availability-benchmark/README.md

 ### Measuring produce and consume at the same time

 By default, the benchmark will only produce one message per partition and re-consume that messages every second.
-To test produce continously in the same fashion and not rely on re-consuming the same messages, set the following configuration options:
+To test produce continuously in the same fashion and not rely on re-consuming the same messages, set the following configuration options:
 ```
 cat > ~/.kafka-partition-availability-benchmark.properties << EOF